 Batman (perfectly smug and with a hint of levity he never shows anywhere else in the game): It's me, remember?

-Ah, the sounds of Riddler's Villainous Breakdown.
-Music to my ears.
-Him demanding that Batman tell him HOW he solved every riddle on the island while Batman remains entirely silent as the police drag him away makes a distinct difference in the coolly arrogant voice over the intercom at the start.
+- Ah, the sounds of Riddler's Villainous Breakdown.
+Him demanding that Batman tell him how he solved every riddle on the island while Batman remains entirely silent as the police drag him away makes a distinct difference in the coolly arrogant voice over the intercom at the start.

 Poison Ivy: Harley!
 You've got to help me!